 As you know, the TCP/IP or the Internet Protocol is the most important thing if you want to use the internet on your computer.
 That’s why if it ends up getting corrupted, you need to reset the TCP/IP to fix the problem.
 To reset TCP/IP, refer to these steps:

-- In the Windows start search, type “command prompt” and right click on Command Prompt from the search results.
+- In the Windows start the search, type “command prompt” and right-click on Command Prompt from the search results.

 - Then select the “Run as administrator” option to open Command Prompt with admin privileges.

 - After that, execute this command: netsh int ip reset resettcpip.txt